Ploudalmézeau

 Ploudalmézeau ([pludalmezo]; Gwitalmeze) is a commune in the Finistère department of Brittany in north-western France.

-The village and small port of Portsall is part of the commune.
-Portsall is known for the Amoco Cadiz oil spill.
+The village and port of Portsall is part of the commune.
+The Amoco Cadiz oil tanker ran aground off Portsall in 1978, causing a large crude oil spill.

 Geography

 Climate

 Ploudalmézeau has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Ploudalmézeau is 11.9 C. The average annual rainfall is 1006.4 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 17.0 C, and lowest in January, at around 7.7 C. The highest temperature ever recorded in Ploudalmézeau was 38.7 C on 18 July 2022; the coldest temperature ever recorded was -7.0 C on 28 February 2018.

 International relations

-It is twinned with Cullompton, Devon.
+Ploudalmézeau is twinned with Cullompton, Devon.

 Population

-Inhabitants of Ploudalmézeau are called in French Ploudalméziens.

 Breton language

 In 2008, 11.69% of primary-school children attended bilingual schools, where Breton language is taught alongside French.